mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

         There is no general solution

-        "DevOps" is the role that solves these problems
+        "DevOps" is the job title that deals with these problems

-    1. Relation to jobs
+    1. How HW relates to career:

         See the [career.md file in the root folder](../career.md)